garfix/nli-go/doc/remarks.md

+# 2019-08-12

+The nested quantifiers cause so much trouble that I left this project for a month.

+This gave me some time to think.
+And read about other systems.
+Systems that use PHRAN, for example.
+PHRAN is a parser that parses directly to domain specific semantics.
+It works really really well.
+The parsing problems seem to go away like snow in the sun.
+But isn't this "just" a semantic parser?
+Isn't this cheating?
+Isn't there a catch that common sentences are other sentences are harder than necessary?

+The problem I face is that I now have several nested structures (Quantifier Phrases and Conjunction Phrases), that I break up, modify, and reassemble, in order to make them domain specific and apply the right quantifier scopes.
+The assembling part now proves ever more difficult.
+Too difficult for a system that aims to be simple.

+What if I parse directly to domain specific semantics?
+What if I allow the syntax rules to be domain specific?
+Would this be right or wrong?

+I could have generic parse rules and domain specific parse rules.
+The latter could have higher priority given that we know that a certain domain is active.
+It would even allow for domain specific constructs like <employer> in the syntax rules, as PHRAN does.

+I would not now mind so much about this any more.
+Practically because most important is that a system just works and is easy to configure.
+Theoretically because even humans may have domain specific parsing rules.
+Just as I don't see humans using transformational grammar, they probably don't convert a context free representation to a domain specific representation.

 # 2019-07-06

 Back to the previous sentence.
 I used to treat one "the" as a number_of() in stead of a quantification().
 I set this straight.